Ulnar Nerve Injuries From A Car Accident

 Have you been injured in a car accident are suffering from an Ulnar nerve injury?
 An Ulnar Nerve Injury is an injury in the nerve that runs from the neck into the hand.
 This type of injury can cause sensation problems and movement problems in the hand and wrist.
 This condition caused by an ulnar nerve injury is also called Ulnar Nerve Palsy.

-Common Symptoms of an Ulnar Nerve Injury from a Car Accident:
+What are the Common Symptoms of an Ulnar Nerve Injury from a Car Accident?

 - Tingling sensation in the hand